LARG/robotics-2015/documentation/simulation.md

     log(45, "Position estimated at %2.2f,%2.2f", x, y);
     ```

-  Then you can select the start and end log level numbers "43" and "45"
+  Then you can show only the first message by selecting start/end levels of 43.
+You can show both by setting the start/end to 43 and 45, respectively.
+Generally it is advisable to use lower numbers for coarser information and increase the log level along with the level of detail in your log messages.
 4. With the simulator still paused, continue advancing the simulation one frame at a time until you identify the frame that caused the localization error to occur.
 You can now make changes, recompile, and restart the simulation with this seed at this frame repeatedly until you solve the issue.
+5. To speed up the process of recompiling and restarting, you can start the tool with the `-w` option to load the World window immediately.

 ### Simulating without UI